robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 The input file example documented here is taken from [`moltres/tests/twod_axi_coupled/auto_diff_rho.i`](https://github.com/arfc/moltres/blob/devel/tests/twod_axi_coupled/auto_diff_rho.i).
-This is a simple 2-D 1/2 core model of the molton salt reactor experiment (MSRE) that was developed at Oak Ridge National Laboratory and was operated from 1965 through 1969.
+This is a simple 2-D axisymmetric core model of the Molten Salt Reactor Experiment (MSRE) that was developed at Oak Ridge National Laboratory and was operated from 1965 through 1969.
 Simualtion results from a version of this model is documented in the article, [Introduction to Moltres: An application for simulation of Molten Salt